Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/nodejs-read-and-write-from-azure-table-storage.md

 }
 ```

-If we visit our unique `URL`, we get redirected to our defined link we want to end up at.
+If we visit our unique `URL`, we get redirected to the defined link at which we want to end up.

-You can find the full code for this project on [GitHub](https://github.com/rebelchris/Node-url-shortener/tree/read-write-table-storage).
+You can find the complete code for this project on [GitHub](https://github.com/rebelchris/Node-url-shortener/tree/read-write-table-storage).

 ### Thank you for reading, and let's connect!